Kittum: Worship

 Sources from the Old Babylonian period attest the existence of two temples of Kittum, one in Bad-tibira and another in Raḫabu, a settlement located near Larsa.
 Their ceremonial names are presently unknown, and available documents simply refer to both as É dKi-it-tim.

 In offering lists from Sippar, Kittum commonly appears alongside Mīšaru, a deity from the circle of Adad who was also associated with justice.
 In the Neo-Babylonian period both of them were additionally grouped with Ūmu and Dajjānu.
 It is possible that she was among the deities worshiped in Ebabbar, the temple of Shamash located in this city.
-Outside Sippar, the pair Kittum and Misharu is also attested in the Takultu ritual from Assur.
+Outside Sippar, the pair Kittum and Misharu is also attested in the Tākultu ritual from Assur.
 References to this pair as the "attendants of Ekur" (mazzāz Ekur) are also known from Neo-Assyrian sources.

 Theophoric names invoking Kittum are known from Larsa and Ur, two examples being Kittum-lizziz and Apil-Kittum.
 She is also attested in women's theophoric names from Old Babylonian Mari.
-She is one of the seven goddesses appearing in names with the element -šimhī, the other six being Annu, Admu, Ishtar, Ishara, Aya and Tabubu.
-The name Kittum-šimhī can be translated as "Kittum is my joy."
+She is one of the seven goddesses appearing in names with the element -šimhī, the other six being Annu, Admu, Ishtar, Išḫara, Aya and Tabubu.
+The name Kittum-šimhī can be translated as "Kittum is my joy".
 She is also one of the Mesopotamian deities who appear in Akkadian theophoric names from Susa from the same period.